Mental Health Red Flags We Ignore Because We’re Too Busy

 3. We Think It’ll Go Away on Its Own

 Spoiler: It usually doesn’t.
-Left unaddressed, these small red flags can turn into chronic anxiety, depression, or health problems that are harder to recover from.
+Left unaddressed, these small red flags can turn into chronic anxiety, depression, or physical health problems that are harder to recover from.

 Busy as a Distraction: Are You Ignoring Mental Health Red Flags on Purpose?